CASPer Assessment: Practical Nursing

 Select Undergraduate Nursing and the CSP-10202 Canadian Undergraduate Health Sciences test

 You will need your Assiniboine Student ID to register for CASPer.
-Ensure you enter your Assiniboine student ID accurately to ensure the CASPer score is assessed to your Student ID.
+IMPORTANT - Ensure you enter your Assiniboine student ID accurately to ensure the CASPer score is assessed to your Student ID.
 If you do not use the correct number, your score will not link to your application.

 Fees are paid directly to CASPer.
 Specific details can be found on CASPer’s Dates and Fees webpage.